cwestend/BClumpy_iNNterpol/README.md

 # BClumpy_iNNterpol
-Neural Network interpolation over CAT3D-WIND AGN torus models for the new improved BayesClumpy
+Neural Network interpolation over CAT3D-WIND AGN torus models for the new improved BayesClumpy.

-We trained a new Neural Network over the more than 124k models of CAT3D-WIND (see http://cat3d.sungrazer.org/) in the manner of https://github.com/cwestend/iNNterpol but adding a Residual Network (ResNet) configuration to be able to cope with the deeper layer configuration.
+We trained a new Neural Network (NN) over the more than 124k models of CAT3D-WIND (see http://cat3d.sungrazer.org/) in the manner of https://github.com/cwestend/iNNterpol but adding a Residual Network (ResNet) configuration to be able to cope with the deeper layer configuration.

+To reduce the dimensionality of the data (torus flux models in 105 points in wavelength) we first applied a Convolutional Auto Encoder (CAE) with a bottleneck of 32 neurons.
+On the resulting 32 embeddings we then trained a custom NN.
+This custom NN consists of 32 layers, each with 128 neurons, fully connected and propagating the residuals skipping 2 layers.

 The code is provided together with the trained weights of the CAE used and NN in order to be able to rapidly reconstruct each model flux for the corresponding parameters.